populationgenomics/cpg-infrastructure/docs/set-1249-igv-proxy-design.md

 ## Notes for review

-- Adding `igv-desktop-access` to `members.yaml` in `cpg-infrastructure-private` is safe independently of this change: `CPGDatasetConfig.members` is free-form and `setup_externally_specified_members` reads a hardcoded list of group names, so an unrecognised key is ignored until this lands.
-There is no ordering constraint between the two PRs.
+- **Corrected during implementation — this PR must land first.** The design assumed `CPGDatasetConfig.members` was free-form.
+It is not: it is typed `dict[GroupName, list[MemberKey]]`, and `GroupName` is a `Literal` of the nine existing group names, so pydantic rejects an unrecognised key outright (verified: an unknown member key raises `ValidationError`). `igv-desktop-access` therefore had to be added to that `Literal`, and adding the key to `members.yaml` in `cpg-infrastructure-private` **fails validation until this change is deployed**.
+The rest of the original reasoning still holds: `setup_externally_specified_members` iterates a hardcoded list of group objects, so the new key creates no Google Group and grants no IAM by itself.
 - `cpg-infrastructure-private`'s membership check workflow already validates the new group with no change needed — it is group-name-agnostic and blocks the config PR.
 It only checks that a key exists in `users.yaml`; it does **not** check for a `clouds['gcp']` entry, which